Plataforma sobre Adaptación al Cambio Climático en España

 Budget, funding and additional benefits:

-This is a project financed by the PIMA Adapta Plan (Plan to Boost the Environment for adaptation to Climate Change in Spain), with an investment of €2,151,798.62
+This project was financed by the PIMA ADAPTA Plan (Environmental Action Plan for Adaptation to Climate Change in Spain), with an investment of €2,151,798.62.

 Legal aspects: